-When we think about Mexican food the first word that comes to mind is usually Tacos.
-You might even think that this is the only food that Mexicans eat.
-This is certainly the favoured meal, often the cheapest, and being handheld also the most practical to eat.
+When we think about authentic Mexican food the first word that comes to mind is usually tacos.
+Tortillas are the everyday bread of Mexican food and just about everything gets wrapped up to make a taco.
+Tacos are eaten for breakfast, lunch, dinner and snacks.
 Tacos have been around for centuries in Mexican cuisine and stood the test of time.

 What Makes Up A Taco?